cambiotraining/bacterial-genomics/materials/10-phylogenetics.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand the basics of how phylogeny trees are constructed using maximum likelihood methods.
+- Differentiate between common methods of tree inference and recognise why maximum likelihood is generally a preferable method of inference.
+- Describe what are the key steps in creating a phylogenetic tree.
 - Use `IQ-TREE` for phylogenetic tree inference from an alignment.

 :::